-Additions and new buildings constructed on the site should be designed to be harmonious in style but visually different from the existing buildings.
-Contemporary designs that take into consideration the surrounding site, building materials, height, and proportion of existing buildings (as described above) are encouraged.
+Additions and new buildings constructed at the rear of the site should be designed to be harmonious in style but visually different from the existing building.
+Contemporary designs that take into consideration the surrounding site, building materials, height, and proportion of the existing building (as described above) are encouraged.
 The style of additions and new construction will develop as a result of implementation of the aforementioned criteria.